 The Emergency Medical Technician (EMT) Training Progarm is conducted on campus twice each year in the spring and fall semesters.
 The May class begins the Monday following the conclusion of spring semester classes and ends in June.
 The second summer session begins the third week in June.
-The fall class begins the last days of October or first week in November and ends in the second week of December.
-This schedule allows for students interested in furthering their prehospital emergency medical education by enrolling in the Paramedic Training Programs that begin in January and July.
+The fall class begins the last days of October or first week in November and ends in the first week of December.
+This schedule allows for students interested in furthering their prehospital emergency medical education by enrolling in the Paramedic Training Programs that begin in January and August.

 The course consists of 140 hours of classroom time that includes hands-on skills training sessions.
 The student must also schedule, outside of class time, an in-hospital emergency department rotation where they will observe and assist with the assessment and management of 15 different patients.
-The student will also have the opportunity to experience the prehospital setting where they may ride-along with a professional ambulance crew observing the workings out on the street.
 Students who successfully complete this program are immediately eligible to take the National Registry of EMTs computer based certification examination that leads to full certification at the EMT level in the State of Iowa, as well as with the National Registry of EMTs.

 Register for the 2016 EMT Education Program

 - Full-time class schedule conducted during the day by instructional specialists in pre-hospital emergency medical education.

 - Approximately five weeks in duration allows rapid completion of training.

 - EMT Training Programs are scheduled twice a year just before the EMSLRC Paramedic Training Programs.
 Upon successful completion of the EMT Training Program and if interested, students will be considered for the University of Iowa's Paramedic Training Program.